dadadance/tax-calc/QUICKSTART.md

 2. Add income sources using the tabs
 3. View results in the "Calculation Results" section
 4. Expand "Step-by-Step Calculations" to see detailed breakdowns

+### Saving and Loading Profiles

+You can save your current profile configuration for later use:

+1. Fill in your income sources
+2. Go to the sidebar → "💾 Saved Profiles" section
+3. Click "💾 Save Current Profile"
+4. Enter a name and optional description
+5. Click "💾 Save Profile"

+To load a saved profile:
+1. Go to "📂 Load Saved Profile" in the sidebar
+2. Select a profile from the dropdown
+3. Click "📂 Load Profile"

+Profiles are stored in `data/profiles.db` (SQLite database).

 ## Project Structure